 Comment Number Comment Response H21 you're only dividing the city more. highways are barriers to community and travel. think of literally anything beside cars in the project.
 The proposed design of the Brent Spence Bridge Project will not introduce any new barriers or separations between communities.
 I-75 be widened in its current location, and existing connections will be maintained.
 While the project's primary needs are to solve transportation problems, ODOT and KYTC have also pursued other quality of life goals in the project's development.
 To that end, the project team has intentionally incorporated features that reduce the project's footprint, promote and improve bicycle and pedestrian connectivity, balance regional and local traffic needs, and reduce community impacts throughout the project's development.
 ODOT, KYTC, the City of Cincinnati, and the City of Covington are continuing to collaborate on aesthetic treatments and pedestrian and bicycle facilities in the finished corridor.
 The incorporation of new sidewalks, a pedestrian bridge, shared use paths, and bicycle lanes into the project will improve mobility and access for alternative modes of transportation.
 H22 No, I don't believe it will improve bike and pedestrian access in the downtown Cincinnati/Northern Kentucky region.
 In Ohio, pedestrian and bicycle connections will be included across I-75 on 6th Street, 7th Street, 9th Street, Linn Street, Freeman Avenue, Ezzard Charles, Liberty Street, Findlay Street, Bank Street, and Harrison Avenue.
 In addition, a new shared use path will be constructed along Winchell Avenue between 9th Street and Ezzard Charles Drive, including a pedestrian bridge connection to Freeman Avenue.
 In Kentucky, new shared use paths and sidewalks will be included along the frontage roads.
 Also new and rebuilt sidewalks will be included under the MLK/West 12th Street, Pike Street, West 9th Street, West 5th Street, and West 3rd Street bridges.
-A new shared use path will be built under the West 9th Street and West 5th Street bridges, which will tie into the shared use paths in Goebel Park.
-The shared use path will be extended along Crescent Avenue to connect to the existing shared use path along the river.
+A new shared use path will be built under the West 9th Street bridges, which will tie into the shared use paths in Goebel Park.
+The shared use path along the river.